recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 Documentation: [API Reference | Recurly Developer Hub](/developers/api)

-## Step 4: Process the Purchase Response
+## Step 4: Process the purchase response

 If the purchase was not successful, you’ll receive an error response indicating the type of error that was encountered.